What is the lifespan of my car battery?

 A 22kw charger has the ability to charge your EV up to 22kw per hour.
 This will be 3 times faster than a 7kw charger.
 However, most households can only maintain a 7kw supply as their electrical supply is single phase, as opposed to most commercial buildings which are three-phase.
 7kw is perfectly adequate to fully

 charge a current EV overnight.

 What socket do I need for my car?

-You actually don’t really need to worry about this.
+The generic answer for Europe and the UK is a 'Type-2' connector.
+Although you actually don’t really need to worry about this.
 All ev-pow chargers are compatible with all manufacturers.
-Your car will generally be supplied with adapters as well, so that you will never be uncompatible with a charge station.
+Your car will generally be supplied with adapters as well, so that you will never be incompatible with a charge station.
 Tesla do like to control their charging stations, but again there are adapters available to be able to use a Tesla charge point with a car by an alternative manufacturer

 How much can I save with an electric car?

 You will save up to 80% charging a car with electricity as opposed to filling a tank with diesel or petrol.
 An EV car also costs less in servicing, repairs and tax.